-In 1978, the Iowa Department of Natural Resources (Iowa DNR; formerly the Iowa Conservation Commission) initiated the Spring Spotlight Survey because of concerns that all-time high raccoon pelt prices threatened an over-harvest and would negatively impact the sustainability of the population (Rybarczyk 1978).
+In 1978, the lowa Department of Natural Resources (lowa DNR; formerly the lowa Conservation Commission) initiated the Spring Spotlight Survey because of concerns that all-time high raccoon pelt prices threatened an over-harvest and would negatively impact the sustainability of the population (Rybarczyk 1978).
 Spotlight routes were established along forested areas to survey for raccoon, although white-tailed deer were also included.
 In general, from 1978-1990, 85 spotlight routes were surveyed across the state, and from 1991-1995, 5 additional routes were added (Appendix A).
-Because forest cover may structure raccoon (Pedler et al. 1997, Beasley et al. 2007) and deer (Volk et al. 2007, Walter et al. 2009) populations in agricultural landscapes, statewide population counts using these data may be biased (McShea et al. 2011).
-Regardless, the trends resulting from this survey provided key insight into these growing populations since the 1970s (Appendix B-E).
+This survey specifically targeted forested areas in an agriculturally dominated landscape, and given the close association between raccoon (Pedler et al. 1997, Beasley et al. 2007) and deer (Volk et al. 2007, Walter et al. 2009) populations and forest cover, statewide counts may have been biased (McShea et al. 2011).
+Regardless, the trends resulting from this survey provided key insight into these growing populations since the 1970s (Appendix B to Appendix E).

 In 2006, a new survey was developed to address deficiencies in the original design.
 Rather than using survey routes perpendicular to forest cover, routes were oriented longitudinally in an east-west direction to achieve a representative sample of the land cover types across the state.
-Several species were added to the survey, including badger (Taxidea taxus), bobcat (Lynx rufus), coyote (Canis latrans), gray (Urocyon cinereoargenteus) and red fox, mink (Mustela vison), opossum, river otter (Lontra canadensis), striped (Mephitis mephitis) and spotted skunk (Spilogale putorius), weasels (Mustela sp.), white-tailed jackrabbit (Lepus townsendii), and woodchuck (Marmota monax).
-The new methodology was tested concurrently with the original survey and found to result in similar trends with less variability (Iowa DNR, unpublished data).
+Several species were added to the survey, including badger (Taxidea taxus), bobcat (Lynx rufus), coyote (Canis latrans), gray (Urocyon cinereoargenteus) and red fox, mink (Mustela vison), opossum, river otter (Lontra canadensis), and striped (Mephitis mephitis) and spotted skunk (Spilogale putorius).
+The new method was tested concurrently with the original survey and found to result in similar trends with less variability (Iowa DNR, unpublished data).
 Therefore, in 2012, the new survey routes were adopted in all 99 Iowa counties.
-The new survey design results in relatively large counts for deer, raccoon, opossum, striped skunk, coyote, and red fox.
-Observations for other species (e.g., gray fox, bobcat, river otter, mink), however, are more variable because of the secretive nature, low density, or low visibility for animals.
-Thus, a low count for these species does not necessarily imply low population abundance.
+The new survey design results in relatively large counts of deer, raccoon, opossum, striped skunk, coyote, and red fox.
+Observations of other species (e.g., gray fox, bobcat, river otter, mink), however, are more variable because of the secretive nature, low density, or low visibility of animals.
+Thus, a low count of these species does not necessarily imply low population abundance.